QuZu/CS308-Team-1-REFMES/README.md

 ### How to report a bug?
 If you find a bug, you can follow these steps...
+1. First, specify the location where it took place.
-1. You should write about what is the problem and what may cause this problem.
+2. You should write about what is the problem and what may cause this problem.
-2. In order to solve this problem we should understand what cause the problem.
-Hence, you should document the error via recording a video or taking a screenshot.
-3. Try to explain as much as you can when it occurs and what triggers it.
+3. Describe your path around the app until you see the error because we need to reproduce the error.
+4. Write down when it occurred and what the expected behavior should be.
+5. Write down the hardware and web versions you are using.
+6. If you have a suggestion, you can add your suggestion to the end.
-4. Finally you can send us an email with your documentation.
+7. Finally you can send us an email with your documentation.
 Here is our email: refmes.org@gmail.com

+***If you want to get more detailed information, you can view a sample bug report*** [here](https://github.com/SU-CS308-22FA/Team-1-REFMES/issues/73).

 ### Known bugs?
 Currently we do not have any particular bugs.
 However, we are not completely sure that there are no bugs since we do not complete all the tests.